isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-remove-latex-paint-from-concrete.markdown

 Besides, you can carry out a drop test experiment to ascertain the action of the solvent.
 > See Also:
 > [What the best Paint to use on Concrete?](https://pestpolicy.com/what-kind-of-paint-can-be-used-on-concrete/)
-## Precautions and safety measuresÂ  for Latex Paint Removal
+## Precautions and safety measures  for Latex Paint Removal
 During the latex paint removal process, proper safety guidelines and precautions should be adhered to - this is to prevent accidents and health hazards.
 The following are some of the precautions and safety guidelines for the best latex paint removal practice:
 1. Open window and doors (ventilation) hen carrying out indoors latex paint removal